gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration to version 3.x.x.md

 The new help screen uses the global UI customization options.
 You can discard the old screen specific customizations.

-You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#return-assistant-help-screen) and [here](https://www.figma.com/file/623Fahuwq8tUzSWQPd23Ie/iOS-Gini-Bank-SDK-3.0.0-UI-Customisation?node-id=1356%3A11409&t=hzHQDEsTJv9ZVE7M-1).
+You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#digital-invoice-help-screen).

 ### New Features